 “Even though the Internet of Things is in its relative infancy, this attack shows how just a small proportion of vulnerable devices can cause real concern,” said Paul Lipman.
 “We’re fortunate that this incident was relatively benign, but it is a timely reminder that security cannot be an afterthought in this emerging market.
 We would urge people to be vigilant and take the necessary steps to ensure that basic security measures are in place,” Lipman concluded.

-Remember, currently, hackers are using Bashlite or Lizkebab, Luabot and Mirai malware etc to turn IoT devices into DDoS botnet that uses your devices to carry attacks websites and servers.
+Remember, currently, hackers are using Bashlite or Lizkebab, Luabot and Mirai malware, etc to turn IoT devices into a DDoS botnet that uses your devices to carry attacks websites and servers.
 If you own an IoT device feel free to change its default credentials using a strong password.

 Don’t forget to use this free BullGuard IoT Scanner to scan your network and see if your devices are available for public access.
 You can also visit BullGuard’s IoT Consumer Guide that will assist you on how to keep your IoT devices secure from hackers.